-When considering any form of conditional release, the Parole Board conducts an investigation of:
+When considering any form of conditional release, the Parole Board investigates:

-- 1. the details of the inmate's criminal record, including the pattern and frequency of offences, any crime-free periods and the nature and seriousness of the most recent offence; - 2. the inmate's willingness to change his or her criminal behaviour, including remorse and acceptance of responsibility and any concrete action which has been taken in this regard; - 3. the inmate's release plan, including employment opportunities, arrangements for accommodation and community supports and resources; and - 4. the possible effect on the community if the inmate violates the parole conditions or commits another offence.
+- 1. The details of the inmate's criminal record, including the pattern and frequency of offences, any crime-free periods and the nature and seriousness of the most recent offence; - 2.
+The inmate's willingness to change their criminal behaviour, including remorse and acceptance of responsibility and any concrete action which has been taken in this regard; - 3.
+The inmate's release plan, including employment opportunities, arrangements for accommodation and community supports and resources; and - 4.
+The possible effect on the community if the inmate violates the parole conditions or commits another offence.

 When the investigation is complete, the Board begins its review.
-The inmate is allowed to present his or her case and the Board will usually ask questions in an attempt to clarify the information obtained as a result of its investigation.
-The inmate may have his/her counsel present at the parole hearing.
+The inmate is allowed to present their case and the Board will usually ask questions in an attempt to clarify the information obtained as a result of its investigation.
+The inmate may have their counsel present at the parole hearing.